The National Museum of Australia is devoted to telling stories about Australia and Australians. Even the building has its own story to tell.

 Food and shopping

-Visitors can purchase food and drinks from the Museum Cafe by Rowland Commercial.
+Visitors can purchase food and drinks from the Museum Cafe.

 At the Museum Shop you'll find unusual homewares, arts and crafts, gourmet treats and more – unique, surprising and at prices to suit every budget.